PeteBehague/CSTL06UsingClassestoModelBusinessEntitiesCodeChallenge/src/README.md

 expectedBalance = Member.ChildOutstandingFineLimit;
 ```

-It would make sense to put the ChildOutstandingBalance property in the specialised JuniorMember class, given only child members have an upper limit on any fines they may need to pay.
+It would make sense to put the static ChildOutstandingBalance property in the specialised JuniorMember class, given only child members have an upper limit on any fines they may need to pay.
 It would also make sense to rename the property to be ‘OutstandingFineLimit’ (dropping the word ‘Child’).

 # Tasks
 1. Expand the ```LendingLibrary.Code``` project so you can see the folders and files within.